damek/damek.github.io/index.md

 - I took up guitar In '99, played in bands, wrote and recorded music regularly into college.
     - I played banjo from 2010-2012, mainly in clawhammer style.
     - I mostly play piano, now.
 I like to sing and sight read chord charts off of ultimate guitar.
-- I applied to one college, UC Irvine.
-It was close the beach.
+- In 2006, I applied to one college, UC Irvine.
+    - I could only afford one application fee and it was close to the beach.
     - I intended to study music and lived in the arts dorm.
-    - I took calculus my first semester.
-Then I couldn't stop taking math.
+    - I took calculus my first semester and realized I loved math.
+    - I took algebra with [Daqing Wan](https://www.math.uci.edu/~dwan/) in 2009; we worked on a [commutative algebra problem](http://www.ams.org/journals/proc/2011-139-03/S0002-9939-2010-10620-2/).
 - I went to grad school at UCLA for pure math in 2010.
 I loved [Algebra](https://link.springer.com/book/10.1007/978-1-4613-0041-0).
     - I learned ML was a thing in 2012 and took [learning from data](https://work.caltech.edu/telecourse) with set-theorist Bill Chen.
     - I got excited about AI and joined [UCLA’s vision lab](http://vision.ucla.edu/people.html) in 2012.